tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 -   Ensure that you are loading the correct agp modules for your AGP chipset before you load the fglrx kernel module.
-To determine which agp modules you'll need, run hwdetect --show-agp.
-Then open your fglrx.conf file in /etc/modules-load.d and add the agp module on a line before the fglrx line.
+To determine which agp modules you'll need, run # hwdetect --show-agp.
+Then open your /etc/modules-load.d/fglrx.conf and add the agp module on a line before the fglrx line.

     libGL error: failed to open DRM: Operation not permitted libGL error: reverting to (slow) indirect rendering